CISecurity/ControlsAssessmentSpecification/control-18/control-18.10.rst

 * M2 = Enumerated list of all application-level firewalls
 * M3 = Enumerated list of applications covered by application-level firewalls
 * M4 = Enumerated list of applications not covered by software applications (fourth operation)
-* M5 = The number of software for which an application-level firewall technology exists (count of M1)
+* M5 = Count of software for which an application-level firewall technology exists (count of M1)
-* M6 = The number of application-level firewalls (count of M2)
+* M6 = Count of application-level firewalls (count of M2)
-* M7 = The number of applications covered by application-level firewalls (count of M3)
+* M7 = Count of applications covered by application-level firewalls (count of M3)
-* M8 = The number of applications not covered by software applications (count of M4)
+* M8 = Count of applications not covered by software applications (count of M4)

 Metrics
 -------